 Particularly where grantee organizations will be varied, procedural simplicity may drive funders to adopt highly standardized grant-making processes as a way of mitigating risk and keeping operational costs in check.
 There is logic to this approach — one template application, grant agreement, and grant report may be all that is needed, as long as those templates are fit for the purpose for the grants requiring the highest level of formality.
 However, this “lowest common denominator” approach is sure to impose an unnecessarily high burden on the lower -risk grantees.
 The funder may justify the over-formality that periodically arises under this approach on the basis that procedural simplicity permits them to delegate more easily (or to less-skilled administrative staff), or perhaps because the templates are provided as a package by a third-party administrator or a legal adviser on the establishment.
 In practice, such thoughtful justification is probably rare.
 The balance of power discussed above permits a funder to take this approach seemingly without reflection on the impact on grantees.

 A grant-making procedure that instead prioritizes flexibility over procedural simplicity can impose on grantees only such obligations as are appropriate to the circumstances of the grant.
 Provided the funder is willing to bear more of the work, such an approach can be compliant.
-Even where it is appropriate to exercise expenditure responsibility11 to “follow the money” so as to ensure its proper application, the required elements can be completed in a way that imposes less burden on the grantee organization.
+Even where it is appropriate to exercise expenditure responsibility to “follow the money” so as to ensure its proper application, the required elements can be completed in a way that imposes less burden on the grantee organization.

-Lobbying prohibition.
 It is common for template grant agreements to contain a provision specifying that no part of the grant funds may be used for lobbying.
 Such a prohibition is unnecessarily restrictive for many grants, however.
-It has been recognized for some time that a private foundation grant made to a public charity need not prohibit application in this way; provided it is not “earmarked” for lobbying and is either an unrestricted, general purpose grant, or a project grant that meets certain anti-avoidance criteria, it is acceptable for the public charity grantee to apply grant funds to lobbying.12 While a funder may determine that as a matter of policy its funding should never be used to support lobbying to any degree, it seems likely that many funders have defaulted to this restrictive position, perhaps because it seemed the “safest” path to compliance, or because restrictive language was included in the template grant agreement adopted early on.
+It has been recognized for some time that a private foundation grant made to a public charity need not prohibit application in this way; provided it is not “earmarked” for lobbying and is either an unrestricted, general purpose grant, or a project grant that meets certain anti-avoidance criteria, it is acceptable for the public charity grantee to apply grant funds to lobbying.
+While a funder may determine that as a matter of policy its funding should never be used to support lobbying to any degree, it seems likely that many funders have defaulted to this restrictive position, perhaps because it seemed the “safest” path to compliance, or because restrictive language was included in the template grant agreement adopted early on.

 What does this mean in practice?